rakeshgangwar/world-journal/src/content/blog/index.md

 ---
-title: "Astro Sphere: File Structure"
+title: 'Astro Sphere: File Structure'
-summary: "You'll find these directories and files in the project.
-What do they do?"
+summary: You'll find these directories and files in the project.
+What do they do?
-date: "Mar 17 2024"
+date: 2024-03-16T18:30:00.000Z
 draft: false
 featured: true
 tags:
   - Tutorial
   - Astro
   - Astro Sphere
 ---

 A one line summary of what each file and directory is for:

 ```js
 /
 ├── public/ // Files publicly available to the browser